-Considering everything that has happened these latest three hundred days, for me personal – it hasn’t been the best year and seems so to have been that for the industry as well.
+Considering everything that has happened these latest three hundred days, for me personally – it hasn’t been the best year and seems so to have been that for the industry as well.
 The 2018s Oscars… Anyone remembered who won what for what movie?
-Like every year, barely no one does that which has become more like a common thing from now on.
+Like every year, barely anyone does that which has become more like a common thing from now on.

 EVERYTHING THERE AND BETWEEN

-Occasionally, we get the celebrity death that touches us all and somehow effect you on the daily basis.
-One of the major chocking news this year, was Avicii who passed away this year.
-An artist who influenced so many and brought some of the modern-day music on display in so many ways, even in film industry.
+Occasionally, we get the celebrity death that touches us all and somehow affect you on a daily basis.
+One of the major chocking news this year was Avicii who passed away this year.
+An artist who influenced so many and brought some of the modern-day music on display in so many ways, even in the film industry.
 He, like many, has influenced the every-day use of their craft and brings something internal and effectualness to their work such like Jerry Van Dyke, Margot Kidder, Hugh Wilson and R. Lee Ermey just like so many others.
 In Sweden, Ingmar Bergman is a GOD.
 There’s no denial.
 He is a master director.
 2018 was the year he would have his 100th year.
-One hundred year.
+One hundred years.
 This occasion was celebrated all through the year.
 All twelve months.
-Several documentaries was conducted and presented to initially have it’s premiered this year.
-He was one of its kind and it’s a peaceful to see world-known directors and actors to talk about him with kind heart.
+Several documentaries were conducted and presented to initially have it’s premiered this year.
+He was one of its kind and it’s peaceful to see world-known directors and actors to talk about him with a kind heart.

 THE 90’TH OSCARS

-Christopher Robin – A film about a grown man that gets his need clarified and in store.
+Christopher Robin – A film about a grown man that gets his need clarified and in-store.
 Christopher Robin re-lives some of his childhood memories and is determined to not return to a place that he now doesn’t care that much about.
 A good family movie.
-Capharnaüm – A Lebanese/American drama about a 12-year boy who sue his parents for their neglect while he serves time for a horrible crime.
-The heart-breaking tone with realistic conduct show a different reality of the world that is worth to embrace.
+Capharnaüm – A Lebanese/American drama about a 12-year boy who sues his parents for their neglect while he serves time for a horrible crime.
+The heart-breaking tone with realistic conduct shows a different reality of the world that is worth to embrace.
 A Star is Born was as well a good and well-made film.
-Not to forget the awesome and funny Wreck-It Ralph: Ralph breaks the Internet, which utterly premiered in November.
+Not to forget the awesome and funny Wreck-It Ralph: Ralph Breaks the Internet, which utterly premiered in November.

 I really wanted First Man to be the movie of the year but at the end, it felt empty somehow.
 It felt incomplete and sadly it wasn’t what I wished it to be.
-It’s one of contenders of the Golden Globe on January 6th and hopefully it’s one of the winners.
-One of the best and fucked-up movies premiered THIS YEAR, is Hereditary and A Quiet Place, which was two highly popular horror-movies that succeeded to get the genre right.
+It’s one of the contenders of the Golden Globe on January 6th and hopefully, it’s one of the winners.
+One of the best and fucked-up movies premiered THIS YEAR is Hereditary and A Quiet Place, which was two highly popular horror-movies that succeeded to get the genre right.
 At least, it isn’t the train-wreck The Nun that basically drowned a well-received franchise (The Conjuring-movies) and didn’t deserve the overhype, like Halloween desperately tried to convey.
-Ready Player One was good and entertaining experience but the visuals was disturbing lacking to provide some credibility to the storyline.
+Ready Player One was a good and entertaining experience but the visuals were disturbing lacking to provide some credibility to the storyline.

 Let’s wait and find out…